Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Method

-As shown in figure~\ref{fig:pipeline}, the input to our system is text, which can be English, Chinese, numbers, and punctuation.
-The output is generated video of a talking human.
+\textbf{Text2Video Framework}.
+As shown in Fig.~\ref{fig:pipeline}, the input to our system is text, and the output is generated video of a talking human.
 Given an input text, we use TTS to generate speech from the text.
 Then we apply forced alignment to obtain phoneme timestamps, and lookup phoneme poses in our phoneme-pose dictionary.
 Next, we apply the key pose interpolation and smooth module to generate a sequence of poses.
 Finally, we use GAN to generate videos.
 Our method contains two key components: building a phoneme-pose dictionary from training data (audio and video of speech) and training a model to generate video from phoneme poses.